Google Maps Optimization 101 for RV Parks: Make Your RV Campground Show Up on Google Maps in Minutes

 TL;DR

 To get your RV park showing up on Google Maps, you need to claim and verify your Google Business Profile.
-Choose accurate categories (e.g., “RV park” and “Campground”), add good photos, keep your description brief and readable, and define your service area.
-Start encouraging your happy guests to leave reviews.
+Choose accurate categories (e.g., “RV park” and “Campground”), add good high-quality photos, keep your description brief and easy to read, define your service area, and encourage your happy guests to leave reviews.

 Why Google Maps Optimization Matters for RV Parks

-Google Maps is usually the first tool RV travelers use, whether they’re planning a cross-country trip or just looking for a place to stop for the night.
+Google Maps is usually the first tool RV travelers use when they’re planning a big trip or just looking for a place to stop for the night.
 If your RV park doesn’t appear in relevant searches, you’re missing out on all those potential customers.
 To build a strong presence on Google Maps, you’ll need to follow a few key steps.

 Let’s cover the step-by-step process of creating and optimizing your RV park’s Google Business Profile (formerly Google My Business) so that you can start getting found.